agargaro/three.ez/README.md

 ## Live Examples

-These examples use `vite` and some mobile devices may go out of memory.
-There is one example without vite.
+These examples use `vite`, and some mobile devices may run out of memory.
+However, there is one example without it.

 [Examples Collection](https://stackblitz.com/@agargaro/collections/three-ez)